Martin Scorsese: 1973–1989: Breakthrough and acclaim

 Taxi Driver won the Palme d'Or at the 1976 Cannes Film Festival, also receiving four Oscar nominations, including Best Picture.
 The critical and financial success of Taxi Driver encouraged Scorsese to move ahead with his first big-budget project: the highly stylized musical New York, New York.
 This tribute to Scorsese's home town and the classic Hollywood musical was a box-office failure.
 The film was the director's third collaboration with De Niro, co-starring with Liza Minnelli.
 The film is best remembered today for the title theme song, which was popularized by Frank Sinatra.
 Although possessing Scorsese's usual visual panache and stylistic bravura, many critics felt its enclosed studio-bound atmosphere left it leaden in comparison with his earlier work.
 Despite its weak reception, the film is regarded positively by some critics.
 Richard Brody wrote:

 For Scorsese, a lifelong cinephile, the essence of New York could be found in its depiction in classic Hollywood movies.
 Remarkably, his backward-looking tribute to the golden age of musicals and noirish romantic melodramas turned out to be one of his most freewheeling and personal films.

 In 1977, he directed the Broadway musical The Act, starring Minnelli.
 The disappointing reception of New York, New York drove Scorsese into depression.
 By this stage Scorsese had developed a serious cocaine addiction.
 However, he did find the creative drive to make the highly regarded The Last Waltz, documenting the final concert by The Band.
 It was held at the Winterland Ballroom in San Francisco on Thanksgiving Day, 1976, and featured one of the most extensive lineups of prominent guest performers at a single concert, including Bob Dylan, Neil Young, Ringo Starr, Muddy Waters, Joni Mitchell, Van Morrison, Paul Butterfield, Neil Diamond, Ronnie Wood and Eric Clapton.
 However, Scorsese's commitments to other projects delayed the release of the film until 1978.
-Another Scorsese-directed documentary, titled American Boy, also appeared in 1978, focusing on Steven Prince, the cocky gun salesman who appeared in Taxi Driver.
+Another Scorsese-directed documentary, titled American Boy, also appeared in 1978, focusing on Steven Prince, Scorcese's personal assistant who had a small cameo as a cocky gun salesman in Taxi Driver.
 A period of wild partying followed, damaging Scorsese's already fragile health.
 Scorsese helped provide footage for the documentary Elvis on Tour.